mdfst13/spring-challenge/README.md

 4. More restrictions on input.
 5. Larger UX design (e.g. how does one switch between companies and employees).
 6. Move configuration out of web root.
 7. Verify that it works in a folder; fix if not.
+8. Widgets (e.g. table).

 ## Installing